The Firm

 We came together because we wanted to build a different kind of law firm.
 We looked around the legal landscape and saw firms following stuffy traditions and preset rules, staying in the lines and abiding by what they were “supposed” to do.
 But we envisioned redrawing the lines and setting new precedents, giving clients the kind of creative and forward-thinking law firm that they need.

 We’re proud to say that’s exactly what we did.
 When we opened our doors, we were a small group of litigators, lobbyists and corporate lawyers with big ideas.
-Today, we have 100 lawyers across New England bringing new approaches and innovative solutions to all major fields of law.
+Today, we have more than 100 lawyers across New England bringing new approaches and innovative solutions to all major fields of law.
 And as our communities and culture evolve, so do we.
 We carve out new areas of law where before none existed.

 Some may say we’re a little rebellious, and we’re good with that.
 Because that’s exactly what the model we had in mind is all about.
 We set out not to help our clients best conform to the law, but to reshape laws and longstanding conventions and define new solutions and new ways to serve our clients.